Issue 60: A Conversation with Robert Wrigley

 WRIGLEY

 This is true.
 The world 's coming apart, the country's run by morons, and here I am writing a poem?
 But it is important to be here.
 Poetry will not only survive but triumph.
 And it's in great shape these days, strangely enough, and it's got a lot to do with the academy, with people coming to poetry and developing the goal, not to be poets, but to actually write.
-There are a lot of people who want to be poets, but you’ve got to get past that the only time you are a poet is when you’re engaged in the process, when you’re making a poem.
+There are a lot of people who want to be poets, but you’ve got to get past that and understand that the only time you are a poet is when you’re engaged in the process, when you’re making a poem.

 WEBSTER